50 Good Times

 I'd come to the conclusion that having a sister wasn't so bad.

 At school: The boys of 4/2 got a surprise after dinner one day.
-Miss Rusted was nowhere to be seen as we trooped into our classroom, where a large wooden crate had appeared.
-Open at the front, the crate contained balls of clay, like cannonballs, that were crying out to be picked up, handled and hurled back into the crate.
+Miss Rusted was nowhere to be seen when we trooped into our classroom and saw a large wooden crate.
+Open fronted, the crate contained balls of clay, like cannonballs, that were crying out to be picked up, handled and hurled back into the crate.

 Splat!
 Splat!
 Splat!
 Splat!
 Splat!